 Solid Neoprene Rubber

-Solid neoprene rubber is often taken in roll form as they give the customer and end-users the flexibility to cover large surface areas and to be able to cut their parts out as and when they are required.
+Solid neoprene rubber is often taken in roll form as they give the customer and end-users the flexibility to cover large surface areas.
+To be able to cut their parts out as and when they are required.
 Neoprene rubber is often used in external applications as the material has excellent resistance to ageing, ozone and weathering.

 Neoprene (or polychloroprene/CR) is a synthetic rubber, black in colour, which has good chemical stability and maintains its natural flexibility over a wide range of temperatures.
 Neoprene rubber is highly durable as the material holds a high tolerance to extreme weathers and conditions, with good resistance to oil, chemicals and ozone.